-SUSAN ELEANOR BRANDT

-August 14, 1940-February 13, 2025
+SUSAN ELEANOR BRANDT August 14, 1940-February 13, 2025

-84, of Age, McCandless Township, passed away on February 13, 2025.
-She was born in Pittsburgh, PA, to Marjorie and Warren Matson on August 14, 1940.
+84, of McCandless Age, Township, passed away on February 13, 2025.
+She was born in Pittsburgh, PA, to Warren Marjorie and J. Matson on August 14, 1940.

-Susan was preceded death by her husband, Gerald Bennett Brandt.
-She is survived by her children: survived Karen Bolden (Phil), Brandt (Frank Ma Laura Mazzotti), Kristin Love (David) and Dean her
+Susan was preceded in death by her husband, Gerald Bennett Brandt.
+She is survived by her children: Karen Bolden (Phil), Brandt (Frank Ma Laura Mazzotti), Kristin Love (David) and Dean her Sarah,

-Brandt; and he grandchildren: Daniel, Sarah and Rachel Bolden, and Jonathan, Rebecca and Patrick Love.
-Sarah, Susan and Gerald shared a remarkable 62-year journey, deeply immersing themselves in Pittsburgh's rich cultural tapestry.
+Brandt; and he grandchildren: Daniel, Sarah and Jonathan, Rebecca and Patrick Love. and Rachel Bolden,

+Susan and Gerald shared a remarkable 62-year journey, deeply immersing themselves in Pittsburgh's rich cultural tapestry.
 Their passion for the arts was evident in their unwavering support for the Pittsburgh Symphony, Pittsburgh Opera, and Pittsburgh Public Theater.
-This love for cultural enrichment and historic preservation was a legacy they proudly instilled in their children.

-proudly instilled in their children.
+This love for cultural enrichment and historic preservation was a legacy they proudly instilled in their childron proudly instilled in their children.

 Inspired by her mother, a pioneering civil rights attorney and her father, a social worker for the City of Pittsburgh Housing Authority, Susan dedicated her life to service and advocacy.
-She was a passionate advocate for neighborhood-based development.
-Whether it was advocating for her children's education, championing the Woodland Hills school merger, opposing unwelcome developments on Mount Washington or standing firmly against environmental injustices like acid rain pollution, Susan took action.
+She was a passionate advocate for development. neighborhood-based Whether it was advocating for her children's education, championing the Woodland Hills school merger, opposing unwelcome developments on Mount Washington or standing firmly against environmental injustices like acid rain and air pollution, Susan took action.